thundering-silence/alfred/README.md

 ## Challenges we ran into

-Designing the inner workings of such a protocol has been quite the challenge and I had to review and redesign it a few times before getting there.
+Architecturing the inner workings of such a protocol has been quite the challenge and I had to review and redesign it a few times before getting there.

 Not being able to query for Forex data on testnet has forced me to figure out how to fork mainnet locally.

 ## Accomplishments we are proud of

-I am quite proud of having built this protocol by myself in a few days.
-It has been fun to imagine and release something that - albeit only on the surface and with an exetremely set of features - does what DAI can do.

 ## What we learned

-While developing DEMU I learned more about EIP2612's specifications as well as became more confortable in using frontend libraries of the likes of wagmi and ethers.

-## What's next for DEMU
+## What's next for Alfred

-- Allowing for additional collaterals
+- Integrate additional protocols by writing new delegates
-- Allowing for yield bearing assets to be used as collateral
-- Implement self-repaying loans
-- Allow for repaying the loan directly by using the collateral
-- Implement folding capabilities in order to multiply exposure to an asset
-- Implement whitelistsing for liquidation calls in order to avoid MEV attacks
-- Release a NFT collection giving access to governance (hence becoming a DAO), revenue sharing and liquidations.
-- Possibly expand the variety of stablecoins to other widely used currencies
-- In the far future list DEMU on centralized and decentralized exchanges